itsmejustino/Make-a-README/README-generated.md

 [Tests](#tests)<br>

 ## Description
-  This is a demo of the README generator.
+  This application can generate a readme by answering prompts in the terminal.
 ## License
   [![BSD License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 ## Install-Instructions
-  install packages using npm for example 'npm i'
+  Install npm packages. required npm inquirer and fs
 ## Usage-Info
-  Answer questions within the console after running the app by initializing with 'node index.js'.
-User input will be added to sections
+  After installing packages run the application by typing 'node index.js' in the terminal
 ## Contribute
-  If you would like to contribute to the project please send a pull request.
+  If you would like to contribute please send a Pull Request and create a new branch

 ## Questions
 If you are interested in contacting me or contributing to this project, please contact me via email and create a pull request to this repo.